Interpromotion/cookiebannerjs/README.md

 ## INSTALL

-You can get Cookiebannerjs either by downloading or cloning this repository or trought Bower.
+You can get Cookiebannerjs either by downloading or cloning this repository or trought NPM.

 ```
-bower install cookiebannerjs
+npm install cookiebannerjs
 ```

 ## USAGE